bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 promoted.
 It&apos;s about knowing what you&apos;re doing on the job.
-Well, above and beyond that, getting promoted means being noticed, which means having some subtle skills that other people don&apos;t, so it will come in handy.
-Let&apos;s go on to fonts.
-We know, we know we can use almost an unlimited selection of fonts if you have your word processing software, you select fonts all the time for different turn in.
+Well, above and beyond that, getting promoted means being noticed, which means having some subtle skills that other people don&apos;t, so it will come in handy.</p>

+<p>Let&apos;s go on to fonts.
+We know, we know we can use almost an
+unlimited selection of fonts if you have your word processing software, you select fonts all the time for different turn in.
 But with CSS, we literally can go and grab fonts from all over the place.
 Not just what&apos;s already in our word processing software.
 There&apos;s a lot of default fonts already in our browsers.
 But we can actually go and get artists to create all types of new fonts.
-We&apos;re using the CSS font family property to declare what font we want to use.
-Now, we can specify specific font we want to use.
+We&apos;re using the CSS font family property to declare what font we want to use.</p>

+<p>Now, we can specify
+specific font we want to use.
 I&apos;m pretty sure instead of just doing serif, sans-serif, monospace, cursive, we want to just pick our main font and then something closer.
 We want to two fonts stack but won&apos;t get too much into that right now.
 Generally, we&apos;re just getting used to using one font at a time now.
 With these generic font families, serif, sans-serifs, monospace, cursive, and fanasty, we have here a little breakdown of each one.
-These are the generic fonts.
-A serif refers to in a lettering, these little hanging decorations on the fonts, that is called the serif.
+These are the generic fonts.</p>

+<p>A serif refers to in
+a lettering, these little hanging decorations on the fonts, that is called the serif.
 It&apos;s Latin.
 Sans-serif is Latin for without serifs.
 These are sharp edges.
 Ninety degrees san serifs was all we could use early on in computer because the early Apple to ease, they didn&apos;t have enough pixelation to be able to handle serifs.
-Now, we can obviously do all types of fonts.
-Monospace was even more so for those early computers and also designed for typewriters.
+Now, we can obviously do all types of fonts.</p>

+<p>Monospace was even more so for those early computers
+and also designed for typewriters.
 Essentially every font letter takes up the exact width.
 You have this w takes up the same width as the i.
 It makes for very proportional monospace letters and words, makes it easy to calculate pixelation, how much space you&apos;re going to take up.
-But it&apos;s not as pleasurable to read because words you can see here tend to seem to be a bit elongated versus here you see they flow a little more naturally.
-These monospace words feel long.
-Cursive is obviously getting creative with it.
+But it&apos;s not as pleasurable to read because words you can see here tend to seem to be a bit elongated versus here you see they flow a little more naturally.</p>

+<p>These monospace words feel long.
+Cursive is obviously getting
+creative with it.
 Here we have different types of ways of writing in cursive.
 I learned cursive of course, as connected lettering, but in fonts and online fonts, that&apos;s not necessarily the case.
 Then fanasty is a catch all for headline fonts that have all types of weird style that don&apos;t quite fit into one of these four.
 We&apos;re generally working with a few different types of fonts.
+We have a few different options.</p>

+<p>We
-We have a few different options.
-We have font squirrel, which is purchased font.
+have font squirrel, which is purchased font.
 We have Google Fonts, which I&apos;m going to demo, and then Adobe type Squirrel.
 So I&apos;ll show you font Squirrel and Google fonts as an example.
 Essentially for font Squirrel.